hiddenSymmetries/simsopt/docs/source/contributing.rst

 If you feel the documentation is lagging at any place, please feel free to submit a PR focused on fixing or improving the documentation.
-Steps to write documentation can be found `here <https://github.com/hiddenSymmetries/simsopt/tree/contributing/docs>`_.
+Steps to build documentation locally can be found `here <https://github.com/hiddenSymmetries/simsopt/tree/contributing/docs>`_.

 Code development: Preliminary Steps